scenzhang/recordify/README.md

 # Recordify: Object-Relational Mapping
 Recordify is a light ORM inspired by ActiveRecord.
 It provides a base class `SQLObject` that, when extended, sets up a mapping between the model class and an existing table in a SQLite3 database.
 Recordify uses names to automate mapping tables to classes and table columns to class attributes.
 Table names can be overwrittenwith custom names using `table_name=`.

+Edit config.json to specify the SQL file to populate the database, and the db file to save the database to.

 * Automated mapping between classes and tables, attributes and columns
 ```
 class Cat < SQLObject